vinudb/labforward-frontend-task/README.md

 - Have used json-server mock Rest API endpoint with array of 3 series of data.
 - fetchData function in the utils folder fetches the data and computes the signal array based on the threhold value set.
 - Complete test coverage using jest and enzyme

-# NOTE:
-- Since the number of components are very less and there are no complext data set invloved, no state containers like redux, context-api are used.